Create a Print-Rich Environment with Labels that Promote Literacy

 Since my family’s main language is English, and everything we own already has factory labels in English, I don’t bother writing the English words.

 My goal is for my kids to see as much of their minority language as possible.
-Therefore, I cover up the brand names with a large white sheet of paper and secure it with clear packaging tape.
+Therefore, I cover the brand names with a large white sheet of paper and secure it with clear packaging tape.

 Chinese labels for learning how to read Chinese - print-rich environment

-Use a clean, white background behind the text
+Use a clean, white background behind words

 White is the best background because it provides the best contrast.
 However, I don’t want to encourage paper waste, so if you have other paper colors that you need to use, by all means, use them!